MSP Billing Gaps Explained: Why You're Paying Microsoft More Than You're Billing Clients

 - Review flagged rows, update your PSA, and invoice the difference

-- Repeat the following month.
-Each cycle gets faster as you resolve historical errors
+- Repeat monthly.
+Each cycle gets faster as you clear historical errors

 Frequently Asked Questions

-- Monthly, aligned with your billing cycle.
+Monthly, aligned with your billing cycle.
 Quarterly audits let errors compound for 90 days before you catch them.
-Monthly audits keep gaps small and recoverable.
+Monthly keeps gaps small and recoverable.

-- No. Tools like Leakage Finder run in the browser.
+No. Leakage Finder runs in the browser.
 You upload two CSV files and the matching engine handles normalization and comparison automatically.
+No coding, no formulas.

-- That is a good result.
+That's a good result.
 It means your billing processes are already tight.
-Most MSPs find meaningful leakage on their first run, but if you do not, you now have documented proof that your billing is accurate.
+Most MSPs find meaningful leakage on their first run, but if yours doesn't, you have documented proof that your billing is accurate.